Greek Meatballs with Zucchini (Recipe)

 About 1/3 cup almond flour per pound of meat, along with grated & squeezed zucchini, is just about right.

 Tip - If you don't want to include zucchini, 1/3 C almond flour plus 1/4 C water or milk also makes amazing meatballs.
 But if you're using zucchini, don't add the extra liquid.
 Even though you squeezed the zucchini, it still contains quite a bit of water.

 Greek Meatball Recipe

-- 1 lb ground lamb, beef, and/or pork (we often make a triple batch with 2 lbs beef and 1 lb pork)
+1 lb ground beef and/or ground pork (we often make a triple batch with 2 lbs beef and 1 lb pork)

 - drizzle with olive oil

 - grind on some pepper